Ireland: The Luck of the Irish

 Location: Cork

 Once a port town, always a port town, Cork sits proudly on an island in the middle of the Lee River.
 Surrounded by water, the city’s salty air tells the story of Irish emigration, with its historical harbour of Cobh and shores of Kinsale, famed as the port of boarding for the Irish who left for foreign lands.
 If your ancestors are Irish, there is a high chance they came through Cork.
-Today, the city has a flair for great gigs and modernised traditional dishes and is considered an Irish food mecca that is centred around its restored 18th-century English Market.
+Today, the city has a flair for great gigs and modernised traditional dishes and is considered an Irish food mecca that is centred around its restored 18th -century English Market.
 Our morning shore excursions offer you the opportunity to ‘get the gift of the gab’ or follow those Irish who left their homeland for foreign shores.
 This afternoon, aboard the Douglas Mawson, we’ll indulge in a quintessential Irish experience with a private whiskey tasting.
 More than just a spirit, this ‘saintly’ brew embodies Ireland’s essence.
 A local expert will share their deep passion and knowledge, guiding us through the rich heritage, meticulous craftsmanship, and captivating stories that define this amber treasure.
 Prepare to immerse yourself in the world of Irish whiskey and discover why it holds such a special place in the heart of Ireland.
 Personalise your exploration with our included ‘Your Choice’ experiences.
-Option 1- Morning experience: Cobh, the Titanic Experience & the Queenstown Story We join a tailormade guided walking tour of Cobh, tracing the story of Irish emigration.
+Option 1- Morning experience: Cobh, the Titanic Experience & the Queenstown story We join a tailormade guided walking tour of Cobh, tracing the story of Irish emigration.
 Seeking a better life, or simply hoping to survive starvation, hundreds of thousands boarded their vessels bound for foreign lands at Cobh, formerly known as Queenstown.
 This included Annie Moore, a teenager who was the first immigrant to be processed at the newly opened Ellis Island in New York City.
 Our walking tour leads us to the Titanic Experience.
 On 11 April 1912, 123 passengers boarded the RMS Titanic in Queenstown (now Cobh), a bustling harbour town, bound for New York.
 Just days later, these individuals would face one of the most tragic maritime disasters in history.
 The Titanic Experience Cobh offers a poignant exploration of this fateful journey.
 Through knowledgeable guides and immersive audiovisual displays, visitors are transported back to that fateful April.
 The exhibition details the Titanic’s final days and the desperate struggle for survival after the ship struck an iceberg.
 Personal stories are highlighted, including those passengers who embarked from Cobh.
 Having ‘survived’ the Titanic Experience we trace the story of Irish emigration, with a self-guided audio tour of ‘The Queenstown Story’ at the Cobh Heritage Centre.
 The ‘Queenstown Story’ traces Irish emigration since the 1600s, including the transportation of convicts to Australia and the impact of disasters like the Titanic and the Lusitania.
 The exhibition, housed in Cobh’s restored Victorian railway station, features personal tales, such as Jeremiah Burke’s message in a bottle from the Titanic and Margaret Drury’s convict voyage to Australia.
 Discover these moving stories and more, reflecting the hardships and hopes of Irish emigrants across the globe.
 Option 2 – Morning experience: Blarney Castle and the Blarney Stone If every myth, legend and limerick associated with Blarney Castle’s indomitable ‘stone’ were true, the world would be asking it to solve all our problems.
 Where the stone came from and how its modern-day reputation was conceived is a matter of contention, but there is no doubt that the thousands of travellers who kiss it every week receive ‘the gift of the gab’.
 Thought to endow all those who kiss it with eloquence and the skill of flattery, the Blarney stone is shrouded in stories.
 Was it a witch who was saved from drowning that revealed its power?
 Was it the Lord of Blarneys eloquent reply to the land title demands of Queen Elizabeth I?
 Was it the Goddess Cliodhna’s hinted reply to a love-lost Cormac McCarthy?
 Today we will find out the truth.
 Option 3 – Morning experience: The Seaside Gem of Kinsale We drive to the coast and the picture-perfect town of Kinsale, where we hear stories of naval battles, foreign invasions and shipwrecks.
 Once a garrison town embroiled with invading navies, Kinsale became the natural landfall for ships sailing from the continent and the Americas.
 It is in these waters where two of the world’s greatest ocean liners were last seen.
 In the early hours of 7 May 1915, the Cunard liner Lusitania was struck, only a mere 11 nautical miles off the coast of Kinsale, by a single torpedo shot from a German U-Boat.
 The people of Kinsale rallied to assist, but within 18 minutes she sank, with only 764 of the 1959 souls on board surviving.
 There is time to enjoy a stroll around this colourful coastal enclave before returning to Cork for lunch onboard.

 Day 5 : Bantry